 Chemometrics Without Equations (or Hardly Any) is designed for those who wish to explore the problem solving power of chemometric tools, but are discouraged by the high level of mathematics found in many software manuals and texts.
 Course emphasis is on proper application and interpretation of chemometric methods as applied to real-life problems.
 The objective is to teach in the simplest way possible so that participants will be better chemometrics practitioners and managers.

 2.2 relevant measurements

 3.4 supervised and unsupervised pattern recognition

 4.5 partial least squares regression (PLS)

-The courses will be open to conference delegates as an additional option at a reduced rate, or may be attended on a ‘course only’ basis at a cost of £300.
+The courses will be open to conference delegates as an additional option at a reduced rate of £150, or may be attended on a ‘course only’ basis at a cost of £300.